-National Air Traffic Services (NATS) is the main employer of air traffic controllers.
-NATS is a public-private partnership between:
+NATS is the main employer of air traffic controllers.
+It's a public-private partnership between:

-NATS is the sole employer of area controllers who work on 'en-route' services.
-They work in area control centres based in Swanwick and Prestwick.
+NATS is the sole employer of area controllers who work on en route services in the area control centres in Swanwick and Prestwick.

-Some airports, in particular the regional ones, employ controllers directly or use privately owned air traffic control service companies such as Safeskys Ltd.
+Some airports, in particular, the regional ones, employ controllers directly or use privately-owned air traffic control service companies such as Air Partner.

 Look for job vacancies at:

-Training to become a fully qualified air traffic controller can take around three years.
-The actual structure of the training is likely to vary depending on the provider.
+The structure of your training is likely to vary depending on the provider.

 Once qualified, all air traffic controllers are required to keep their knowledge and skills up to date.
-This means they will continue to go on training courses or will receive in-house training throughout their careers.
-Useful news updates are available from the:
+This means you will continue to go on training courses or you will receive in-house training throughout your career.

 It may also be possible to move into training roles, working in a college or assessment unit training and assessing new recruits, or being a mentor to a new recruit on the job.